6.4. Complex Eigenvalues (and Eigenvectors)#

 So we have to solve a homogeneous system of linear equations, where now the coefficient matrix contains complex numbers.
 This slightly complicates the computation, but for this \(2 \times 2\) matrix things don’t get too bad.

-\[\begin{split} \left[\begin{array}{cc|c} 1 - (2+i) & -2& 0 \\ 1 & 3- (2+i) & 0 \end{array}\right] = \left[\begin{array}{cc|c} -1 - i & -2& 0 \\ 1 & 1-i & 0 \end{array}\right] \sim \left[\begin{array}{cc|c} 0 & \color{blue}0 & 0 \\ 1 & 1-i & 0 \end{array}\right] , \end{split}\]
+\[\begin{split} \left[\begin{array}{cc|c} 1 - (2+i) & -2& 0 \\ 1 & 3- (2+i) & 0 \end{array}\right] = \left[\begin{array}{cc|c} -1 - i & -2& 0 \\ 1 & 1-i & 0 \end{array}\right] \sim \left[\begin{array}{cc|c} 0 & \class{blue}0 & 0 \\ 1 & 1-i & 0 \end{array}\right] , \end{split}\]

 where the row operation we invoke is: add the second row \((1+i)\) times to the first row.
-The blue 0 is the result of the calculation of
+The blue \class{blue}{0} is the result of the evaluation of

 \[ -2 + (1+i)(1-i). \]

-We can read off a solution (i.e., complex eigenvector) \(\vect{v} = \left[\begin{array}{c} -1+i \\1 \end{array}\right]\).
+We can read off a solution (i.e., complex eigenvector): \(\vect{v} = \left[\begin{array}{c} -1+i \\1 \end{array}\right]\).

 To check that we have indeed an eigenvector is also slightly more involved than in the real case.